-After we came back from our gypsy-like vacation in Småland our apartment was now the home to just Arne and me.
-Gun was now definitively established in Lund as a medical student then and already a memeber of Per’s family.
-And taht meant for the rest of her life since she was always attached to the university.
+After we came back from our gypsy-like vacation in Småland our beautiful apartment was now the home for just Arne and me.
+Gun was now definitively established in Lund as a medical student then and already included into Per’s family.
+And that meant for the rest of her life since she was always attached to the university.

 For my first term at the University of Lund I took the train back and forth between Malmö and Lund, a very short distance, and I did what lots of other students from Malmö did, instead of renting a room in Lund.
 Living at home gave me many advantages.
-First of all, I had missed having my own home and I’d particularly missed Arne very much.
+First of all, I had missed having my own home and I had particularly missed Arne very much.
 We were now back together, the good buddies that we had always been.
 Also I now saved quite a bit of money from my study loan on rent and food and that would come in handy for my next summer vacation, which was going to be back to France and Gaëtane.

 Arne got to be interested in cooking and I followed along.
 We had fun cooking and eating special treats, and we shared the work fairly.
-We specialized in European delicacies that Americans would not touch back then, but that the French are also very fond of.
-I had not really learned to become a proficient cook in Luxeuil, just to cook certain dishes that were not very often served in Sweden when I was very young, such as Sauerkraut, escalopes de veau, real pommes frites (cooked twice in a bain d’huile), blanquette de veau, a more complicated dish that I never cooked with Arne.
+We specialized in European delicacies that Americans would not touch back then.
+But the French are also very fond o that kind of food.
+I had not really larned to become a proficient cook in Luxeuil, just to cook certain dishes that were not very often served in Sweden when I was very young, such as Sauerkraut, escalopes de veau, real pommes frites (cooked twice in a bain d’huile), blanquette de ve, as alreasy mentioned, a more complicated dish that I never cooked with Arne.
 And of course there were various simple things like bifteck.
-I had also, first of all, learned to make a sauce béchamel and a good salad dressing, which have both served me wonderfully well ever since.
+I had also, most importantly, learned to make a sauce béchamel (white sauce) and a good salad dressing, which have both served me wonderfully well ever since.